ArthurPV/lily-lang/DOC.md

 ### Variables

-In the Lily language the variables are immutable by default, like explain in this example:
+In the Lily language, variables are immutable by default, as explained in this example:

 ```lily
 fun main =